 Since the first edition of Midnight Weekly went out, we’ve run various series of articles allowing you to find out more about how we’re going about creating our ‘hotel on rails’ company (and you’ve lapped them up).
 So by popular demand, here’s another season; this is the first of four instalments.

 Following our beginners’ guides to buying trains and designing trains, this new season aims to help you better understand railway regulation in Europe, and thus everything Midnight Trains is having to reckon with before we can welcome you on board our trains from early 2024.
 So in the rail sector, does the exception prove the rule?
-This week, we’re aiming to respond to this question by explaining ‘open access’: a principle that will be essential to the development and success of our firm.
+This time, we’re aiming to respond to this question by explaining ‘open access’: a principle that will be essential to the development and success of our firm.

 In Germany, Sweden, the Czech Republic and Austria, that term refers to trains run by alternative operators that complement (or compete with) those run by historic operators.
 This state of affairs has required various regulatory shifts on a European level, and has opened up a load of responsibilities for firms like us.